 NOTE: I always warn people when “playing” in .htaccess.
 The codes can differ from server to server, so it’s best to contact your hosting support and ask them if it’s alright to add one of the codes, or ask them to do it for you.

-6. Check with your hosting company to make sure that they are using PHP 5.2.4+.
+6. Check with your hosting company to make sure that they are using PHP 5.2.4+ and they haven’t limited anything regarding uploads.
 Once, when we were on HostGator, someone from support was checking out an issue and discovered that we didn’t have the correct version of PHP.
 So, it’s a good thing to “bug” your hosting support and ask them.

 7 (Update).
 This fix was pointed out by a couple of our readers.
 We thank them for that!

 Make sure you don’t have an apostrophe in the image file’s name (e.g. mary‘s-wedding.png), because that will trigger the error as well.

 8 (Update).
 If you’re using an image optimizer plugin, deactivate it and see if that solves the issue.
 If the plugin was the cause, try different configuration settings or contact the plugin developer.